hansikasundaresan/HansikaSundaresan/content/project/unix_daemon/index.md

 ---
-title: Unix: Daemon, Inotfiy, Signal Handling
+title: Unix-Daemon, Inotfiy, Signal Handling
 summary: This program looks at the current directory using a daemon to see file creation, changes, deletion, etc.
 tags:
 - Unix